gamedevware/charon/docs/gamedata/datatypes/all/logical.rst

-Logical
+﻿Logical
 =======

-The ``Logical`` data type is used to represent boolean values — values that can be either ``true`` or ``false``.
+The ``Logical`` data type is used to represent boolean values - values that can be either ``true`` or ``false``.
 It is suitable for modeling simple binary states, conditions, or flags commonly used throughout game data.

 Use Cases
 ---------